 For the first 3-4 days let the kitty roam free when the pup is away and vice versa.
 This will allow everyone to get used to the space with the new scents without a face-to-face meeting.
 It also allows the newcomer to become familiar with the new surroundings without being frightened by other animals.

 Once everyone seems calm, and all the scents have been successfully swapped.
-Its time to let them interact.
+It’s time to let them interact.
 This must be done through a baby gate or a door very slightly ajar so no one can get hurt.
 Please make sure to avoid any interactions between them that may result in either fearful or aggressive behavior.
 They can become a habit and are difficult to change.
 Don’t give them the opportunity to get worse.
-Try to pair the interactions with treat time, affection or food to increase the positive association of each other with happy occurrences.
+Try to pair the interactions with treat time, affection, or food to increase the positive association of each other with happy occurrences.
 If either animal becomes fearful or aggressive, separate them, and start over with the introduction process.

 Please remember, dogs can accidentally hurt a cat very easily, even if they’re only playing.
 Dogs usually want to chase and play with cats, and that can scare them and make them defensive.
 This means that training is of utmost importance right away.
-Teaching the dog; sit, stay, down is incredibly important when making sure they behave around cats.
+Teaching the dog; to sit, stay, and down is incredibly important when making sure they behave around cats.
 If the cats feel safe, positive interactions will ensue.
 Every time you think that the pup may chase the kitty make sure you tell them to sit or stay and redirect their attention.

 This requires a lot of patience and the ability to read the cat’s and dog’s body language.
 Study your dog’s gaze and pay attention when they become interested in pouncing or chasing.
 Consistently redirecting the dog’s attention and keeping them calm around the cat, reinforces the behaviour that the cat isn’t a plaything.
-This is of course if the cat DOESN’T want to play.
-You may, like I have, a cat that is very much up to playing with the dog, and that is totally okay.
+This is of course if the cat doesn’t want to play.
+You may like I have a cat that is very much up to playing with the dog, and that is totally okay.
 As long as the dog is gentle and knows the cat’s boundaries (which they learn by playing together) letting them play is definitely recommended.

 This process can take as little as three weeks or as long as six months.
-It all depends on your space, their personalities, their backgrounds, ages and experiences.
+It all depends on your space, their personalities, their backgrounds, ages, and experiences.
 If it takes longer don’t worry.
 Every animal is different, just like every person is, and sometimes they take a little longer to open up.
 Patience is key and making sure that only positive interactions are allowed.

 Talk to your vet for advice, or other owners who have successfully integrated animals in their households.
 Sometimes people have great tips and tricks that we may not think of.
 Remember, you can always reach out to the FKD Adopters Network, as many of us have multiple pets and we can help!